 1. Four Veterans Matched With Therapy Dogs

 Four dogs were rescued from a shelter where they were going to be euthanized.
-They were brought to Maine for a special mission, to help veterans struggling with PTSD.
+They were brought to Maine for a special mission–to help veterans struggling with PTSD.
 These dogs’ lives have come full circle.
-They had their own rough starts in life, but now they are getting to help veterans with theirs.
-The founder of the program also was diagnosed with PTSD and his service dog helped him feel comfortable around people again.
+They had their own rough starts in life, but now they are getting to help veterans with their difficulties.
+The founder of the program also was diagnosed with PTSD, and his service dog helped him feel comfortable around people again.
 The four dogs were placed with veterans in the hopes they would help them feel more relaxed doing simple things like going to the grocery store or the beach.
 They are truly going to make a difference.

 2. Dog Helps Calms Veteran During Interview

-Gumbo the dog helps Erick the veteran with the challenges of dealing with PTSD.
-After serving sixteen years in the Army National Guard and serving in Iraq, Erick is grateful to K9s For Warriors to have Gumbo in his life.
-During an interview, Erick is talking about tough memories, and Gumbo stays planted by his side.
+Gumbo the dog helps Erick, a veteran, with the challenges of dealing with PTSD.
+After serving sixteen years in the Army National Guard and serving in Iraq, Erick is grateful to K9s For Warriors for putting Gumbo in his life.
+During an interview, Erick talks about tough memories, and Gumbo stays planted by his side.
 He begins to recount when he was diagnosed with PTSD, and immediately Gumbo reacts, realizing Erick is getting agitated and upset.
 Gumbo immediately gets into his arms, licking his face and putting himself against Erick’s body.
 It’s amazing how the instant Gumbo knew Erick was uncomfortable he acted.
 This is why therapy dogs are so important.

 3. Veteran Surprised With Service Dog At Giants Game